sybrew/the-seo-framework/readme.txt

 	-> If we consider this, always have primary site language setting, and store sublanguages under another index.
 		-> This will cause issues if the main language changes?
 TODO check mail Dean about WPML config

-TODO add bespoke support for Events Calendar?
-	-> Basically, we need to overwrite the separator
-		-> We can do this via WordPress document title filters.
-	-> We need to recognize that their "archives" isn't an archive, so we should remove the prefix.
-		-> Simple.

 TODO add summary_large_image/summary toggle on a per-page basis
 	- Namely this affects how the image is displayed in both Twitter AND Discord.